mauroxf/Verilog_Pipelined_CPU/README.md

 ## 3-Stage Pipelined RISC-V CPU (Verilog)

-This project implements a simplified 3-stage pipelined RISC-V CPU in Verilog, featuring fetch, decode, and execute stages.
+This project implements a 3-stage pipelined RISC-V CPU in Verilog with fetch, decode, and execute stages.

 ## File Structure